proteus-softworks/weblog-docs/twenty-twenty-six.md

 Inspired by my wife, I’m going to set some quantifiable goals for the next year.
 Ultimately they will stem from some broader and less-defined goals based out of my [[the-dilettantes-garden]](Dilettante’s Garden), but what’s more fun than checking off some boxes?
 # Resolutions
 - [ ] Bike 3000 miles
-- [ ] Climb Alpe d’ Huez
+- [ ] Climb Alpe d’Huez
 - [ ] Read 15 books from my existing “I swear I actually plan on reading this” pile
 - [ ] Record an album
 	- It can be an [Album-a-Day](https://crapart.spacebar.org/aad/)
 	- It can be a full band recording
 	- It can be ambient field recordings
-	- Just record and publish one album
+	- Just record and publish SOMETHING
 - [ ] (Something jazz related?)
+- [ ] Repair or toss my piles of broken goods
 - [ ] Watch Earthlings
 # Existing “to-read” pile
 - [ ] The Stand